SCHECTER1826-B0835 vs SCHECTER1826-B1590 — Compare

 Schecter Hellraiser C-1 FR S Electric Guitar Black Cherry B-Stock 0835 vs Schecter Hellraiser C-1 FR S Guitar Black Cherry B-Stock 1590

-Both are the same Schecter Hellraiser C-1 FR S model with identical core specs—mahogany body, EMG 81/Sustainiac pickups, Floyd Rose 1000, thin 'C' neck, and 24 X-Jumbo frets.
-The difference is cosmetic B-stock blemishes: one has unspecified minor wear, the other has a noted dull spot on fretboard binding.
-Choose based on price difference and acceptance of visible imperfections.
+Both are nearly identical Schecter Hellraiser C-1 FR S models in Black Cherry B-stock with the same core specs—thin 'C' neck, mahogany body, EMG 81/Sustainiac pickups, and Floyd Rose tremolo.
+The key difference is cosmetic: one has unspecified minor blemishes while the other has a documented dull spot on the fretboard binding.
+Both suit metal and hard rock players equally; choose based on which cosmetic issue matters less to you.

 No sales tax on orders shipped outside California — total cost beats national retailers that charge sales tax in nearly every state.